 Let’s go over some key areas.

-(WordPress settings section)
+(WordPress settings menu)

-(Global Settings – Writing Settings)
+(Global Settings – Writing Settings Section)

-As stated below the Update Services section title,
+As stated in the Update Services section,

 When you publish a new post, WordPress automatically notifies the following site update services …